drstarry/A-Tour-of-Colleberative-Editing/README.md

 # A-Tour-of-Colleberative-Editing
-Collaborative Editing: Concepts behind the scene and a simple demo

 ## Design
 We use a simple list-based CRDT to implement collaborate editor, please go to `/CRDT` folder for more information.